andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

 - Each element also has a `style` attribute that contains positioning and size information.

-Using the python library `beautifulsoup4`, I first cleaned up the HTML in several steps:
+Using the Python library `beautifulsoup4`, I first cleaned up the HTML in several steps:
-- Locate the starting and ending anchor tags that mark the page breaks at the start of Page 9 and the end of Page 126 (i.e. the start of Page 127), which correspond to t  start of Page 9 and the end of Page 126 (i.e. the start of Page 127), which correspond to the first and last pages containing survey variable data in the codebook.
+- Locate the starting and ending anchor tags that mark the page breaks at the start of Page 9 and the end of Page 126 (i.e. the start of Page 127), which correspond to the first and last pages containing survey variable data in the codebook.
 - Extract all the HTML between those two anchor elements.
 - Filter out unnecessary and cosmetic elements such as:
     - The page break anchor elements